-Previously, one of the article authors and compiled a list of free e-journals fallig into various subject categories for he ECU E-Journal Locator project.
-In order to gather a more substantial mount of data for this project, we inestigated various Web sites that proved waluable for extending our initial set of tles.
-Among these sites are the Univerly of Houston's Scholarly Journals Disbuted Via the WWW,15 the Internaional Consortium for Alternative Acaemic Publication (ICAAP), 16 the Direcmy of Electronic Health Sciences Journals Monash University of Australia, 17 "Web's Directory of Journals, Newsletand Electronic Discussion Archives, 18 iternet Free-Press Journals, 19 and finally, tles discovered through other resources it via serendipitous Web browsing.
-Of bese titles, we eliminated all that were escribed as offering free full-text access or a limited time, the logical conclusion eing that the titles would then transion to a fee-based format.
+Previously, one of the article authors had compiled a list of free e-journals falling into various subject categories for the ECU E-Journal Locator project.
+In order to gather a more substantial amount of data for this project, we investigated various Web sites that proved invaluable for extending our initial set of titles.
+Among these sites are the University of Houston's Scholarly Journals Distributed Via the WWW, the International Consortium for Alternative Academic Publication (ICAAP), the Directory of Electronic Health Sciences Journals at Monash University of Australia, AcqWeb's Directory of Journals, Newsletters and Electronic Discussion Archives, Internet Free-Press Journals, 19 and finally, titles discovered through other resources or via serendipitous Web browsing.
+Of these titles, we eliminated all that were described as offering free full-text access for a limited time, the logical conclusion being that the titles would then transition to a fee-based format.

-Another issue of some concern was of registration.
-Many medical titles currently offered via Medscape, an filine medical community that requires registration for access to the free ment within.
-While this does pose a arrier to access, the material within realms peer-reviewed as well as timely.
-It at felt that for undergraduates this ald indeed become an obstacle, but targeted community would simply the registration in stride.
-This belief a confirmed through anecdotal eviour discussion of the topic with residents and physicians affiliated the nearby teaching hospital. these titles will most likely be to the locator database, it remains ded whether to include these les in our formal study.
+Another issue of some concern was that of registration.
+Many medical titles are currently offered via Medscape, an online medical community that requires user registration for access to the free content within.
+While this does pose a barrier to access, the material within remains peer-reviewed as well as timely.
+It was felt that for undergraduates this would indeed become an obstacle, but the targeted community would simply take the registration in stride.
+This belief was confirmed through anecdotal evidence in our discussion of the topic with some residents and physicians affiliated with the nearby teaching hospital.
+While these titles will most likely be added to the locator database, it remains undecided whether to include these titles in our formal study.

-to the increasing number of investigate, it was necessary to the research process between the the logical division was by broad subject categories since our titles fell within the social sciences and sciences.
+Due to the increasing number of titles to investigate, it was necessary to divide the research process between the authors.
+The logical division was by broad subject categories since our titles fell within the social sciences and sciences.
 The subject librarian with responsibilities in the social sciences evaluated the social science and humanities titles, while the librarian with science responsibilities assessed those titles.

-At this time, we engaged in a literature review to investigate various facets of our topic, including the evolving nature of scholarly communication in an increasingly digital academic society and the eventual economic impact of free ejournals upon the publishing industry.
-Another issue we investigated was the stability of Web-based serial publications, one related to the concern of archival access.
+At this time, we engaged in a literature review to investigate various facets of our topic, including the evolving nature of scholarly communication in an increasingly digital academic society and the eventual economic impact of free e-journals upon the publishing industry.
+Another issue we investigated was the stability of Webbased serial publications, one related to the concern of archival access.
 This issue is of utmost concern to the academic community at large, for if a title offers unique and valuable information, yet provides no archival assurance and ultimately disappears, so, obviously, does the content.
 This issue underscores the oftentimes ephemeral nature of Web publishing, a subject that causes information professionals to proceed with caution as we move toward formally selecting free materials for our user communities.

 We also searched for articles discussing the research process itself and the necessity of publishing as a form of scholarly communication among academic librarians.
 Our search comprised database searching (Library Literature and EBSCOhost's MasterFILE Premier), as well as browsing various Internet sites.
-Using the latter approach, we found a great deal of information at the Harrassowitz Web site, Electronic Journals: A Selected Resource Guide.
-20 This site included valuable information regarding locating electronic journals, lists and directories, electronic journal providers, definitions and a history of electronic journals, usage studies of electronic journals, standards, legal and academic issues, archiving, reference linking and pre-print servers, and current awareness information on the issues surrounding electronic journals.
+Using the latter approach, we found a great deal of information at the Harrassowitz Web site, Electronic Journals: A Selected Resource Guide.20 This site included valuable information regarding locating electronic journals, lists and directories, electronic journal providers, definitions and a history of electronic journals, usage studies of electronic journals, standards, legal and academic issues, archiving, reference linking and preprint servers, and current awareness information on the issues surrounding electronic journals.